Truth, Lies, and Social Ties: When Image Concerns Fuel Fake News: Information Sharing to Signal Worldview

 \end{prop}

-From Proposition \ref{Prop:WvInfDet} it becomes clear that $\gamma>q$ if improper signals are biased towards 1 and $\sigma=1$ is shared more often than $\sigma=0$.
-Moreover, the same is true if the opposite holds: improper signals are biased towards 0 and $\sigma=0$ is shared more often than $\sigma=1$.
+From Proposition \ref{Prop:WvInfDet} it is clear that information deteriorates through sharing ($\gamma>q$) if fake signals are biased towards $x\in\{0,1\}$ and $\sigma=x$ is shared more often than $\sigma=1-x$.

-While the receiver's worldview $p_{R}$ is an important determinant of the sign of $F_S(p_{Sl}^*)-(1-F_S(p_{Sh}^*))$ as also shown in Proposition \ref{Prop:Receiver_WW_pR}, the sender's strategy depends on it only through $\widehat{p}_R$, the receiver's belief that the sender received a signal $\sigma=1$.
+While the receiver's worldview $p_{R}$ is an important determinant of the sign of $F_S(p_{Sl}^*)-(1-F_S(p_{Sh}^*))$, as also shown in Proposition \ref{Prop:Receiver_WW_pR}, the sender's strategy depends on it only through $\widehat{p}_R$, the receiver's belief that the sender received a signal $\sigma=1$.
 If fake news are prevalent and strongly biased, $\widehat{p}_R\approx q \beta$.
 For example, if $R$ expects $\sigma=1$ because $q\beta$ is very high, moderate types are reluctant not to share such signals, as not sharing is a strong signal of having an opposing worldview.
-Because of this ``echo-chamber'' effect, for high $q$ the quality of information after sharing is likely to be lower than before sharing.
+Because of this echo chamber effect, for high $q$ the quality of information after sharing is likely to be lower than before sharing.

 To illustrate this effect, in Figure \ref{Fig:FakeSpreadWv} we plot $\gamma-q$ assuming that $p_S$ follows a uniform distribution on $[0,1]$.
 For low values of $q$ we see that the quality of information deteriorates for $\beta<\ot=\hat{\beta}$.
 For high values of $q$, on the other hand, information quality deteriorates for any $\beta$ that is not too close to $\frac{1}{2}$.
 For high enough $q$, the belief of the receiver about $\omega$ is not very relevant for her belief about the signal realization.
 She will expect more $\sigma=1$ when $\beta>\ot$ and more $\sigma=0$ else.
+Social image concerns about one's worldview together with a high prevalence of fake news thus provide a fertile ground for excessive fake news sharing.